First Nations Sustainability

 Key content

-• Investigating the properties of natural materials and determining their possible uses.
+• Investigate the properties of natural materials and determine their possible uses.

-• Collecting and representing data to describe features of natural materials and how these materials are used by First Nations people.
+• Collect and represent data to describe features of natural materials and how these materials are used by First Nations people.

 • Learn that there are different ways of interacting with the environment and how this can influence sustainability.